 Outflows of gold from Comex vaults have accelerated.
 Meanwhile, there is some shuffling of inventories of silver.

 This analysis focuses on gold and silver within the Comex/CME futures exchange.
 See the article What is the Comex? for more detail.
-The charts and tables below specifically analyze the physical stock data at the Comex to show the physical movement of metal into and out of Comex vaults.
+The charts and tables below specifically analyze the physical stock/inventory data at the Comex to show the physical movement of metal into and out of Comex vaults.